Ed94/gencpp/base/Readme.md

 The vast majority of macros should be single-line subsitutions that either add:

 * Improvements to searching
-* Inteniality of keyword usage
+* Intentionality of keyword usage
 * A  feature that only the preprocessor has (ex: function name reflection or stringifying)
 * Compatibility of statements or expressions bewteen C & C++ that cannot be parsed by gencpp itself.
 * Masking highly verbose syntax (the latter is getting phased out).